Stanton Park

 Stanton Park is owned by Swindon Borough Council.
 The park contains a Scheduled Ancient Monument- the site of a Roman Villa (although there are no visible remains).

-It is the holder of a Green Flag award, which describes it as an 'inspiring and largely unspoiled example of a country park'.
-Nature Reserve status was also acquired for 36 hectares of the park that includes the lake, woodland and grassland.
+Nature Reserve status was acquired for 36 hectares of the park that includes the lake, woodland and grassland.

 The council's Ranger Team manages the park with the help of the Volunteer Rangers and other interested groups.